argoproj/argo-cd/docs/operator-manual/user-management/index.md

     clientID: aaaabbbbccccddddeee
     clientSecret: $oidc.okta.clientSecret

     # Optional list of allowed aud claims.
-If omitted or empty, defaults to the clientID value above.
-If you specify a
+If omitted or empty, defaults to the clientID value above (and the
-    # list and want the clientD to be allowed, you must explicitly include it in the list.
+    # cliCientID, if that is also specified).
+If you specify a list and want the clientID to be allowed, you must
+    # explicitly include it in the list.
     # Token verification will pass if any of the token's audiences matches any of the audiences in this list.
     allowedAudiences:
     - aaaabbbbccccddddeee